aaronengland/basketball_card_pricing_model/README.md

-# Assessment Alt — Graded Sports Card Price Prediction
+# Basketball Card Pricing Model

 A machine learning pipeline for predicting the sale price of graded basketball cards using historical transaction data.
 The project is structured as a series of notebooks, each handling a discrete step in the pipeline.